Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 Create a file in the repository with `touch`, which updates the "last-modified" time of a file, and creates itm if it doesn't exist.

-FIXME:  do we need to use `.htm` on Windows?

 ```
 $ touch index.html
 $ git status